kpn-dsh/dsh-cli/platforms-specification.md

 include the default platforms in your platforms file.

 The default platforms file is defined in the `dsh_api` library crate.
-When tou want to create your own platforms file you can use the default file as a starting point.
+When you want to create your own platforms file you can use the default file as a starting point.

 ```bash
 > dsh platform export > my-platforms.json